Babri Masjid: 1880s temple construction attempts

 In 1853, a group of armed Hindu ascetics from Hanuman Garhi temple occupied the Babri Masjid.
 Periodic violence erupted in the next two years, and the civil administration had to step in, refusing permission to build a temple or to use it as a place of worship.
 Gulam Hussain led a group of Sunni Muslims who asserted that the mosque site was home to the Hanuman temple in 1855.
 After a Hindu-Muslim clash, a boundary wall was constructed to avoid further disputes.
 It divided the mosque premises into two courtyards; the Muslims offered prayers in the inner courtyard.
 In 1857, the mahant of the Hanuman Garhi temple erected a raised platform and marked the site of Rama's birth.
 The Hindus offered their prayers on a raised platform, known as "Ram Chabutara", in the outer courtyard.

 In 1883, the Hindus launched an effort to construct a temple on the platform.
 After Muslim protests, the deputy commissioner prohibited any temple construction on 19 January 1885.
 On 27 January 1885, Raghubar Das, the Hindu mahant (priest) of the Ram Chabutara filed a civil suit before the Faizabad Sub-Judge.
 In response, the mutawalli (Muslim trustee) of the mosque argued that the entire land belonged to the mosque.
 On 24 December 1885, the Sub Judge Pandit Hari Kishan Singh dismissed the suit.
 On 18 March 1886, the District Judge F.E.A.
 Chamier also dismissed an appeal against the lower court judgment.
 He agreed that the mosque was built on the land considered sacred by the Hindus, but ordered maintenance of status quo, since it was "too late now to remedy the grievance".
 A subsequent appeal before the Judicial Commissioner W. Young was also dismissed on 1 November 1886.

 On 27 March 1934, a Hindu–Muslim riot occurred in Ayodhya, triggered by cow slaughter in the nearby Shahjahanpur village.
 The walls around the Masjid and one of the domes of the Masjid were damaged during the riots.
-These were reconstructed by the British Indian government.
+These were reconstructed by the British Indian government using Hindu funds.

 Shia–Sunni dispute

 In 1936, the United Provinces government enacted U.P.
 Muslim Waqf Act for the better administration of waqf properties in the state.
 In accordance with this act, the Babri Masjid and its adjacent graveyard (Ganj-e-Saheedan Qabristan) were registered as Waqf no. 26 Faizabad with the UP Sunni Central Board of Waqfs.
 The Shias disputed the Sunni ownership of the mosque, claiming that the site belonged to them because Mir Baqi was a Shia.
-The Commissioner of Waqfs initiated an inquiry into the dispute.
+The commissioner of Waqfs initiated an inquiry into the dispute.
 The inquiry concluded that the mosque belonged to the Sunnis, since it was commissioned by Babur, who was a Sunni.
 The concluding report was published in an official gazette dated 26 February 1944.
 In 1945, the Shia Central Board moved to court against this decision.
 On 23 March 1946, Judge S. A. Ahsan ruled in favour of the UP Sunni Central Board of Waqfs.